 But as we officially start the mad dash toward year-end — and as Black Friday commences today — do yourself a favor.
-Take a minute between food, coupons and football to remember what today is really about.
+Take a minute between food, football and shopping to remember what this long holiday weekend is really about.

 A few years ago at a bloggers conference, I stopped a couple of popular bloggers and asked them for their favorite frugal tips.
 One in particular I remember well.

 “We live in a society where there’s so much.
 There are so many things we have that people didn’t have 100 years ago.
 We have heat inside of our houses, we don’t have to go out to an outhouse.
 Things are pretty good now, yet everyone wants to complain about how bad it is.
 I would just say appreciate what you have and enjoy it.”

 Now there’s a great frugal tip: Rather than obsessing about buying things you want, keep your money in your pocket and appreciate the things you already have.
 That’s something we can all keep in mind as we rush into another frenzied season of shopping.

 Material possessions, when it’s all said and done, are vastly overrated.
 In fact, in the big picture, they’re nearly irrelevant.

-Nine years ago today, I was in Atlanta, sitting at my parents’ dining room table, stuffing my face and cracking jokes with my mom, dad, sister, and assorted friends.
+A decade ago, I was in Atlanta for Thanksgiving, sitting at my parents’ dining room table, stuffing my face and cracking jokes with my mom, dad, sister and assorted friends.

 My Thanksgiving wish for you is to create as many memories as you can, today and every day.
 Go ahead, shop till you drop today and throughout the weekend.
 Have a great time.